cabforum/smime/SBR.md

 * **PSD**: For a national authorization number allocated to the payment service provider named in the `subject:organizationName` under Payments Services Directive (EU) 2015/2366.
 This shall use the extended structure as defined in ETSI TS 119 495, clause 5.2.1.

 * **LEI**: For a Legal Entity Identifier as specified in ISO 17442 for the entity named in the `subject:organizationName`.
 The 2 character ISO 3166-1 country code SHALL be set to 'XG'.

+### European Unique Identifier (EUID)

+For the NTR Registration Scheme used with a European Unique Identifier (EUID) as the Registration Reference according to the Implementing Regulation (EU) 2021/1042, the structure of the EUID SHALL be as follows:

+* 2 character ISO 3166-1 country code, which must match the country code used in the leading string 'NTR';
+* the register identifier, for the (member state) domestic register;
+* dot-sign ‘.’
+(U+002E);
+* the registration number, asssigned by the domestic register to the Legal Entity.
+* A check digit SHOULD NOT be used.

 ## A.2 Natural Person Identifier